KrissuEST/vue-ugv-ui-prototype/README.md

 ## Application setup and how to use it

 1. Clone project from GitHub.
-2. Open it in development environment, for example Visual Studio Code.
+2. Open it in development environment, for example in Visual Studio Code.
 3. Open terminal and move to root folder, like: git\vue-ugv-ui-prototype>
 4. Run the command to start the program:
 ```sh